YZBruh/pbt/README.md

 #### Presented arguments (options)

 ```
-Usage (arguments):
+Usage:
-   -b, --backup      backup mode
+   -b | --backup      backup mode
-   -f, --flash       flash mode
+   -F | --flash       flash mode
-   -p, --partition   name of the partition to be backed up
+   -p | --partition   name of the partition to be backed up
-   -l, --logical     know that the partition that will be backed up is logical
+   -l | --logical     know that the partition that will be backed up is logical
-   -o, --out         (only backups) the output name of the backed-up partition (default: partition name)
+   -o | --out         (only backups) the output name of the backed-up partition (default: partition name)
-   -d, --outdir      (only backups) directory where the backup partition will be saved (default: /storage/emulated/0)
+   -d | --outdir      (only backups) directory where the backup partition will be saved (default: /storage/emulated/0)
-   -c, --context     it is meant to specify a custom /dev context.
+   -c | --context     it is meant to specify a custom /dev context.
 Only classic partitions (default: /dev/block/by-name)
-   -D, --list        list partitions
+   -D | --list        list partitions
+   -f | --force       force mode.
+Output is not produced.
+Even if it's a mistake.
+But if the target is not a mode, the error is given.
+If you want to work stable, it is important to specify this option first.
-   -v, --version     see version
+   -v | --version     see version
-   -h, --help        see help message
+       --help        see help message
-   -L, --license     see license
+   -L | --license     see license

-Example 1:
+Examples:
    -b --partition boot_a -o boot_slot_a_image -d /sdcard/backup -c /dev/block/platform/bootdevice/by-name

-Example 2:
    --flash /sdcard/twrp/boot.img -p boot_a -c /dev/block/platform/bootdevice/by-name

-Example 3:
    -c /dev/block/platform/bootdevice/by-name --list

 Report bugs to <xda-@YZBruh>